ngnatk/sample-developer-environment/README.md

 1. Launch the AWS CloudFormation template `sample-developer-environment.yml`
 2. Choose your initial workspace content:
    - Provide a GitHub repository URL in `GitHubRepo` parameter, OR
-   - Provide an S3 bucket name in `S3AssetBucket` parameter
+   - Provide S3 bucket name `S3AssetBucket` and `S3AssetPrefix` parameters
 3. Access VS Code through the provided CloudFormation output URL
 4. Get your password from AWS Secrets Manager (link in outputs)
 5. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
 This is the git/S3 initialized project directory